A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Background

 The definition of $\hat C$ in \eqref{eq:conf_set} is only conceptual and not practical if $\mathcal Y$ is infinite, as it requires to evaluate $V_i(y)$ for all $y$ and all $1\le i\le m+1$.
 For practical implementation of conformal prediction, we refer to \cite{lei2018distribution} and \cite{barber2019predictive}.
 However, in our hypothesis testing problem, we do not need to actually construct a prediction set.
-Instead, we only need to compute a single $p$-value for each observed data, and evaluate its deviance from the null distribution.
-The details are given in the next section as we develop our covariate shift testing method.
+Instead, we only need to compute the corresponding $p$-values for a subset of sample points, and evaluate their deviance from the null distribution.
+The details are given in the next section as we develop our testing procedure.